malloc47/malloc47.github.com/_drafts/architecting-a-data-org.md

 bullet-point above: How [organizational architecture][] and [systems architecture][] work together to define the modern **data organization**.
-Consider this a guide to all the architecture decisions I wish I had known to anticpate when building out a data organization from scratch.
+Consider this a guide to all the architecture decisions I wish I had anticipated when building out a data organization from scratch.

 # The Modern Data Organization

-As much as frontend application development practices have become the butt of many jokes for inventing new client-side frameworks every few years with little stability, it is arguable that modern data practices are even more nacient and evolving.
+As much as frontend application development practices have become the butt of many jokes for inventing new client-side frameworks every few years, it is arguable that modern data practices are even more nascent and evolving.
 That's not to say that technical people with "data" in their title is a new thing, but the modern data organization is often a chimera of traditional practices like [BI][] rolled together with newly-labeled practices like [MLOps][] resulting in a [proliferation of technologies][data landscape 2021] that might even prompt frontend folks to ask us to chill out.

-With 2020 being the [year of automation][2020 automation] for the data practices, it's not hard to argue that the maturity of the data landscape is easily [10 years behind][] areas like web application development.
-While other technical areas were leaning heavily into deployment automation and infrastructure-as-code, a lot of the "big data" systems were barely beyond supporting ad-hoc non-production workflows.
-Because of this reality, there isn't a
+With 2020 being the [year of automation][2020 automation] for the data practices, it is not hard to argue that the maturity of the data landscape is easily [10 years behind][] areas like web application development.
+While other technical areas were leaning heavily into deployment automation and infrastructure-as-code, a lot of the "big data" systems were barely beyond supporting ad-hoc non-production pipelines.
+Because of this, many of the [best practices][twelve-factor app] that we have come to expect in a typical [SOA][] are not guaranteed to have obvious analogs when talking about large batch or streaming systems that form the backbone of data architectures.
+Details like how jobs are bundled into artifacts, how jobs are managed/scheduled, and even terminology we use to describe different kinds of tests do not have commonly-accepted defaults to fall back on.

+Despite the formative nature of the discipline, there are some common activities that tend to arise over and over again in data
+organizations:

+- Query existing datasets to glean new insights, potentially extracting results into reports/dashboards

+- Train ML models on datasets and deploy them so their prediction/inference is available for consumers to leverage

+- Build production workflows that ingest, process, and curate datasets

+- Choose and manage infrastructure and tooling for large-scale data processing

+This is hardly exhaustive, and the way these activities are mapped to job roles varies from one organization to another--unlike "fronted" or "backend", "data scientist" can span surprisingly broad skillsets and activities.
+Ignoring titles for now, we can take these as the foundational activities that generate business value which justifies investing in a data organization.

 # Organizational Structure